Work Stress and Anxiety

 My immediate thought was “What the hell was that??“.

-In the direction I was driving there was a doctors surgery only 5 minutes away, so I drove straight there.
+In the direction I was driving there was a doctors clinic only 5 minutes away, so I drove straight there.

 The panic attack happened while I was driving along a busy road and I couldn’t pull over